 Thanks so much for this!
 I am doing a project on Chinatown and this has helped a lot.

-toronto seems to have a history of fear foriegners first its was the jewish community (christy pits riots) and the unfair removal of the chinese community properties and yet we omit these fact on the plaques.
+Toronto seems to have a history of fear of foreigners.
+First its was the Jewish community (Christy pits riots) and the unfair removal of the Chinese community properties and yet we omit these fact on the plaques.

-this a great piece of history and what ever happend to Sam Ching?
+This a great piece of history and whatever happened to Sam Ching?

 Note: As soon as the comment is posted, a link to it will appear on the home page in the section "Here are the 10 latest plaque pages with a new comment added by a visitor to this site."

 Note: Make sure to include the name of the plaque in the subject heading of your email.
 Otherwise I won't know what page to post your comment on.

 To send me a comment, you can click firstname.lastname@example.org

 or copy and paste it into your favourite email program.